statping/statping/dev/README.md

 * [Subdirectories](#pkg-subdirectories)

 ## <a name="pkg-overview">Overview</a>
-Package source holds all the assets for Statup.
+Package source holds all the assets for Statping.
 This includes CSS, JS, SCSS, HTML and other website related content.
 This package uses Rice to compile all assets into a single 'rice-box.go' file.